Hampton Court astronomical clock

-Hampton Court astronomical clock is a sixteenth-century astronomical clock in Hampton Court Palace.
+Hampton Court astronomical clock is a sixteenth-century astronomical clock in Hampton Court Palace in England.

 History and description

 The clock was installed in 1540 on the gatehouse to the inner court at Hampton Court Palace.
-It was designed by Nicholas Crazter and made by Nicholas Oursian.
+It was designed by Nicholas Kratzer and made by Nicholas Oursian.
 This pre-Copernican and pre-Galilean astronomical clock is still functioning.

 The clock is 15 ft in diameter with three separate copper dials revolving at different speeds and displays the following information: